MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 The AKS cluster is composed of the following:

 - System node pool that hosts only critical system pods and services.
-The worker nodes have node taint that prevents application pods from beings scheduled on this node pool.
 - User node pool that hosts user workloads and artifacts.

 A virtual machine (VM) is deployed in the same virtual network that is hosting the AKS cluster.
 When you deploy Azure Kubernetes Service as a private cluster, this VM can be used by system administrators to manage the cluster via the [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/).
 The boot diagnostics logs of the virtual machine are stored in an Azure Storage account.